qqhair2000/IMS2CZI/README.md

 ## 🧾 Purpose / 使用目的

-This script converts `.ims` files (exported by Imaris, often from Dragonfly spinning disk confocal microscopes) into Zeiss `.czi` format for compatibility with downstream analysis software.
+This script converts `.ims` files (exported by Imaris, often from Dragonfly spinning disk confocal microscopes) into Zeiss `.czi` format, for compatibility with downstream analysis software such as roGFP analysis tools.

 It retains:
 - Channel names